Section 33 of the Canadian Charter of Rights and Freedoms: History

-The clause was included as part of what is known as "The Kitchen Accord".
-At the end of a conference on the constitution that was poised to end in deadlock, Jean Chrétien, the federal justice minister, as well as Roy McMurtry and Roy Romanow, both provincial ministers, met in a kitchen in the Government Conference Centre in Ottawa and sowed the seeds for a deal.
-This compromise ultimately caused two major changes to the constitution package: the first was that the Charter would include the "notwithstanding clause", and the second was an agreed-upon amending formula.
+The clause was included as part of what is known as the "Kitchen Accord".
+At the end of a conference on the constitution that was poised to end in deadlock, Jean Chrétien, the federal justice minister, and Roy McMurtry and Roy Romanow, both provincial ministers, met in a kitchen in the Government Conference Centre in Ottawa and sowed the seeds for a deal.
+This compromise caused two major changes to the constitution package: the first was that the Charter would include the "notwithstanding clause", and the second was an agreed-upon amending formula.
 They then worked through the night with consultations from different premiers, and agreement from almost everybody.
-However, they notably excluded René Lévesque, the premier of Quebec, in the negotiations.
-At any rate, he refused to agree to the deal, and ultimately the Quebec government declined to endorse the constitutional amendment.
-Chrétien would later say on the notwithstanding clause, "Canada probably wouldn't have had any Charter without it."
+However, they excluded from the negotiations René Lévesque, the premier of Quebec.
+He refused to agree to the deal, and the Quebec government declined to endorse the constitutional amendment.
+Chrétien would later say, of the notwithstanding clause, "Canada probably wouldn't have had any Charter without it."

-In exchange for agreeing to the Notwithstanding Clause, Trudeau declined to remove the federal powers of disallowance and reservation from the draft Constitution.
+In exchange for agreeing to the notwithstanding clause, Trudeau declined to remove the federal powers of disallowance and reservation from the draft Constitution.

-When it was introduced, Alan Borovoy, general counsel to the Canadian Civil Liberties Association at the time, addressed concerns that the override was susceptible to abuse by stating that “[p]olitical difficulty” would be a “reasonable safeguard for the Charter”.
+When it was introduced, Alan Borovoy, the general counsel to the Canadian Civil Liberties Association, addressed concerns that the notwithstanding clause was susceptible to abuse from a government by stating that "Political difficulty is a reasonable safeguard for the charter."

 According to Chrétien, in 1992, Trudeau blamed him for the notwithstanding clause, saying "you gave them that".
 Chrétien replied, "Sorry, Pierre.
 I recommended it.
 You gave it."

 During the January 9, 2006, party leaders' debate for the 2006 federal election, Prime Minister Paul Martin unexpectedly pledged that his Liberal government, if returned, would support a constitutional amendment to prevent the federal government from invoking section 33, and challenged Conservative leader Stephen Harper to agree.
-This sparked a debate as to how the notwithstanding clause can be amended.
+This sparked a debate about how the notwithstanding clause could be amended.
 Some argued that the amending formula required the federal government to gain the approval of at least seven provinces with at least half the national population (the standard procedure).
-Others argued that since the proposal would only limit the federal Parliament's powers, Parliament could make the change alone.
+Others argued that, because the proposal would limit only the federal Parliament's powers, Parliament could make the change alone.